THE PLATFORM

 2. Nail the atmosphere

 The atmosphere of your cozy mystery is the most important part!
-The setting should be warm and inviting.
+When learning how to write a cozy mystery, you should think up setting that is warm and inviting.
 If it isn’t, the book simply is not a cozy mystery.

 Even your syntax and verbiage can affect the comfort of your reader.
-In general, opt for accessible language, to-the-point sentence structure, and readability.
-Cozy mysteries are meant to be quick and easy reads—don’t make your readers think too hard to understand the writing!
+In general, opt for accessible language, a to-the-point sentence structure, and easy readability.
+Cozy mysteries are meant to be quick, fun reads—don’t make your readers think too hard to understand the writing!
 They should be trying to figure out whodunnit and having a good time.

 Photo Of A Small Town Surrounded By Mountains Where A Cozy Mystery Could Be Set